Pierre de Fermat: Work

 Although Fermat claimed to have proven all his arithmetic theorems, few records of his proofs have survived.
 Many mathematicians, including Gauss, doubted several of his claims, especially given the difficulty of some of the problems and the limited mathematical methods available to Fermat.
-His famous Last Theorem was first discovered by his son in the margin in his father's copy of an edition of Diophantus, and included the statement that the margin was too small to include the proof.
+His Last Theorem was first discovered by his son in the margin in his father's copy of an edition of Diophantus, and included the statement that the margin was too small to include the proof.
 It seems that he had not written to Marin Mersenne about it.
 It was first proven in 1994, by Sir Andrew Wiles, using techniques unavailable to Fermat.

 Through their correspondence in 1654, Fermat and Blaise Pascal helped lay the foundation for the theory of probability.
 From this brief but productive collaboration on the problem of points, they are now regarded as joint founders of probability theory.
 Fermat is credited with carrying out the first-ever rigorous probability calculation.
 In it, he was asked by a professional gambler why if he bet on rolling at least one six in four throws of a die he won in the long term, whereas betting on throwing at least one double-six in 24 throws of two dice resulted in his losing.
 Fermat showed mathematically why this was the case.

 The first variational principle in physics was articulated by Euclid in his Catoptrica.
 It says that, for the path of light reflecting from a mirror, the angle of incidence equals the angle of reflection.
 Hero of Alexandria later showed that this path gave the shortest length and the least time.
 Fermat refined and generalized this to "light travels between two given points along the path of shortest time" now known as the principle of least time.
 For this, Fermat is recognized as a key figure in the historical development of the fundamental principle of least action in physics.
 The terms Fermat's principle and Fermat functional were named in recognition of this role.

 Death

-Pierre de Fermat died on January 12, 1665, at Castres, in the present-day department of Tarn.
+Pierre de Fermat died on 12 January 1665, at Castres, in the present-day department of Tarn.
 The oldest and most prestigious high school in Toulouse is named after him: the Lycée Pierre-de-Fermat.
 French sculptor Théophile Barrau made a marble statue named Hommage à Pierre Fermat as a tribute to Fermat, now at the Capitole de Toulouse.